-In addition, the Benchmark Index applies screens which exclude issuers that are involved in the following business lines/activities (or related activities): alcohol, tobacco, gambling, adult entertainment, genetically modified organisms, nuclear weapons, civilian firearms, controversial weapons (including landmines, cluster munitions, depleted uranium, biological/chemical weapons, blinding lasers, non-detectable fragments, incendiary) and conventional weapons.
-The index provider defines what constitutes "involvement" in each restricted activity.
-This may be based on percentage of revenue, a defined total revenue threshold, or any connection to a restricted activity regardless of the amount of revenue received.
+The Benchmark Index applies the Bloomberg MSCI SRI screen that excludes issuers that are involved in the following business lines/activities: alcohol, tobacco, gambling, adult entertainment, genetically modified organisms, nuclear power, nuclear weapons, civilian firearms, conventional weapons, controversial weapons, thermal coal, generation of thermal coal, unconventional oil and gas, and fossil fuel reserves.
+Except for the green bond component of the Benchmark Index, which does not exclude issuers involved in nuclear power, thermal coal, fossil-fuel reserves and unconventional oil & gas.
+The Bloomberg MSCI SRI screen defines involvement for each restricted activity which is based on a percentage of revenue, a defined total revenue threshold, or any connection to a restricted activity regardless of the amount of revenue received.